chaitanyashimpi/chaitanyashimpi/README.md

 - 🏆 Open for contributing to Open Source.
 - 💬 Ask me about Frontend Technologies
 - 🥅 2023 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to learn new skills.
+- ⚡ Fun fact: I love to learn new skills...

 Check out my [Portfolio](http://chaitany.com/)
 <br>